How do successful afterschool STEM programs do it?

 These innovative afterschool programs offer impactful STEM programming to diverse populations.
 Read on to hear their advice for success and to learn about their program structure, evaluation results and partnership models.

 For more than 110 years, Woodland Park Zoo has served as a cherished community resource and a unique urban oasis.
-Today, our mission is to “save animals and their habitats through conservation leadership and engaging experiences, inspiring people to learn, care, and act.”
-We fulfill our mission through three main areas of activity: excellent animal care, investment in field conservation, and education programs on grounds and in the community.
+Today, our mission is to “save wildlife and inspire everyone to make conservation a prioirity in their lives.”
+We fulfill our mission through three main areas of activity: excellent animal care, investment in field conservation, and education programs on the ground and in the community.
 With more than 1 million visitors each year, Woodland Park Zoo has tremendous capacity to engage the community in our mission.

-ZooCrew is a middle school outreach program from the Woodland Park Zoo that empowers middle school youth to become conservation and community leaders by providing engaging experiences that inspire them to learn, care and act.
+ZooCrew was a middle school outreach program from the Woodland Park Zoo that empowered middle school youth to become conservation and community leaders by providing engaging experiences that inspire them to learn, care, and act.

-Approximately 180 middle school students at five sites participate in ZooCrew each year.
-ZooCrew serves middle school students from underserved communities who are underrepresented in STEM careers.
-To serve these students, the zoo has partnered with out-of-school service providers selected based on their established record working with low-income and minority students.
+Approximately 180 middle school students at five sites participated in ZooCrew each year.
+ZooCrew served middle school students from underserved communities who are underrepresented in STEM careers.
+To serve these students, the zoo partnered with out-of-school service providers selected based on their established record working with low-income and minority students.

-For example, at Aki Kurose Middle School, one of our ZooCrew sites, 83 percent of students qualify for the federal free and reduced-price lunch program, 20 percent are English language learners, and 64 percent achieved less than 60 percent proficiency in Measure of Student Progress (MSP) in science.
+For example, at Aki Kurose Middle School, one of the former ZooCrew sites, 83 percent of students qualify for the federal free and reduced-price lunch program, 20 percent are English language learners, and 64 percent achieved less than 60 percent proficiency in Measure of Student Progress (MSP) in science.

-The ZooCrew model uses a three-tiered educational approach to support skill development in problem-solving and science inquiry.
+The ZooCrew model used a three-tiered educational approach to support skill development in problem-solving and science inquiry.

-Activities build on each other over the course of the quarter and culminate in a visit to the zoo and an end of quarter event at the school.
-ZooCrew participants receive free zoo passes at the end of each quarter so that they can bring family or friends to the zoo and share what they have learned.
+Activities built on each other over the course of the quarter and culminated in a visit to the zoo and an end of quarter event at the school.
+ZooCrew participants received free zoo passes at the end of each quarter so that they could bring family or friends to the zoo and share what they learned.

-Through ZooCrew, Woodland Park Zoo partners with out-of-school program providers to engage low-income and minority middle school students in hands-on STEM learning.
-Our current partners include YMCA’s Community Learning Center’s at Madison middle school; Seattle Parks and Recreation at Mercer, Washington, and Eckstein middle schools; and the Highline School District STEM Department and Community Schools Collaboration at Chinook Middle School.
+Through ZooCrew, Woodland Park Zoo partnered with out-of-school program providers to engage low-income and minority middle school students in hands-on STEM learning.
+Partners included YMCA’s Community Learning Center’s at Madison middle school; Seattle Parks and Recreation at Mercer, Washington, and Eckstein middle schools; and the Highline School District STEM Department and Community Schools Collaboration at Chinook Middle School.
 Partners were selected due to their alignment with target audiences (low-income, minority), their desire and commitment to partner with the zoo, and their interest in integrating STEM and/or conservation elements into their programming.

-Major funding sources include the Dean Witter Foundation, Raikes Foundation, the RealNetworks Foundation, and the City of Seattle’s Families and Education Levy.
+Major funding sources included the Dean Witter Foundation, Raikes Foundation, the RealNetworks Foundation, and the City of Seattle’s Families and Education Levy.

 What feature of your program do you think has been most crucial for success?

-The ZooCrew program model is founded on the idea that every student should have opportunities to become empowered community leaders.
-ZooCrew blends the interrelated domains of science, technology, engineering and math in the form of project-based learning.
-This allows youth to approach real-world problems through informed decision making—crucial skills for success in the 21st century.
+The ZooCrew program model was founded on the idea that every student should have opportunities to become empowered community leaders.
+ZooCrew blended the interrelated domains of science, technology, engineering and math in the form of project-based learning.
+This allowed youth to approach real-world problems through informed decision making—crucial skills for success in the 21st century.

-Mentorship is also a strong component of the ZooCrew program.
-As youth carry out their projects, they are matched with zoo staff who can give them professional guidance.
-These relationships underscore the importance of STEM subjects in many careers, replacing the image of a white-coated scientist with that of a veterinarian, zookeeper, conservation biologist, events planner, photographer or Web designer.
+Mentorship was also a strong component of the ZooCrew program.
+As youth carried out their projects, they were matched with zoo staff who could give them professional guidance.
+These relationships underscored the importance of STEM subjects in many careers, replacing the image of a white-coated scientist with that of a veterinarian, zookeeper, conservation biologist, events planner, photographer or Web designer.